darrenks/atlas/docs/types.md

     'x -- This is a char
     "abc" -- This is a string, aka list of chars
     1,2,3 -- This is a list of integers constructed via the snoc (cons on end) operator.
-    () show -- This is an empty list pretty printed ──────────────────────────────────
+    () p -- This is an empty list pretty printed ──────────────────────────────────
     123
     x